 Click Here for tab for Hollow Years by Dream Theater

-While we commonly associate Dream Theater with ripping guitar solos and heavy, distorted tones and possibly the greatest beard in music.
-The progressive titans are not against slowing things down with a softer ballad that even has a tasteful acoustic solo to boot.
-It’s a refreshing change and one that Dream Theater fans have grown to love so much the band will often include it in their live performances.
+While we commonly associate Dream Theater with ripping guitar solos and heavy, distorted tones and possibly the greatest beard in music, the progressive titans aren’t against slowing things down with a softer ballad that even has a tasteful acoustic solo to boot.
+It’s a refreshing change and one that Dream Theater fans have grown to love so much that the band will often include it in their live performances.